Richmond Relief Society Hall

 The Richmond Relief Society Hall is a historic building in Richmond, Utah.
 It was built during 1880 to 1882 for the local chapter of the Relief Society of the Church of Jesus Christ of Latter-day Saints.
 It has been listed on the National Register of Historic Places since June 7, 1996.

 It is a "modest" building; it was labeled "Victorian" in style in its National Register nomination, but no Victorian features are identified.
+It was deemed notable as "one [of] the oldest known original Relief Society Halls existing in Utah."